KediDili/VanillaPlusProfessions/features.md

 #### Trawler (Lv15)
 For Mod Authors: There's nothing you should do to add compatibility with this profession.
 #### Recycler (Lv15)

 For Mod Authors: If you aren't adding custom tackles, this shouldn't matter for your mod.
 If so, you should add machine rules to Recycling Machine to give your tackle as output.
 VPP adds rules for vanilla tackles, with a chance of %25 for common ones and %10 for rarer ones.
 You can use the ``HasProfession`` token to detect if the player has this profession.
 #### Hydrologist (Lv15)
 For Mod Authors: There's nothing you should do to add compatibility with this profession.
 #### Fishing-Farming (Lv20)
+Full fish ponds will continue making item requests.
+If completed, double yield for the rest of the week.
+Fish ponds that are full will ask for quest items, just as they did while wanting to expand the population.
+If you bring the item to them, they'll give double items for the rest of the week.

-For Mod Authors: Your fish must have at least one ``PopulationGate`` to be compatible with this profession.
-Nothing should error if it doesn't, though.
+For Mod Authors: Your fish must have at least one ``PopulationGate`` entry to be compatible with this profession.
 #### Fishing-Mining (Lv20)
+Gems can be used as tackles.
+Every vanilla gem will act like a certain vanilla tackle when placed to the fishing rod.
+The matches are:
+- Prismatic shard -> Curiosity Lure
+- Diamond -> Quality Bobber
+- Ruby -> Treasure Hunter
+- Emerald -> Barbed Hook
+- Jade -> Trap Bobber
+- Aquamarine -> Lead Bobber
+- Amethyst -> Dressed Spinner
+- Topaz -> Cork Bobber
+After being used at least once, they WILL NOT stack with other gems, even if they're of the same type!

 For Mod Authors: There's nothing you should do to add compatibility with this profession.
 ### Foraging
 #### Arborist (Lv15)
 #### Shaker (Lv15)